 4. You should really have your home/land APPRAISED if this has not been done recently.
-This means a full-blown, written appraisal with comps and photos, prepared by a licensed appraiser - not just having a real estate agent run the comparable sales!
-Again, if you ever hope to show that industrial activity which you didn't authorize has harmed your property values, this will allow you to compare before and after drilling when you get an appraisal down the road.
+This means a full-blown, written appraisal with comps and photos, prepared by a licensed appraiser – not just having a real estate agent run the comparable sales!
+Again, if you ever hope to show that industrial activity which you didn’t authorize has harmed your property values, this will allow you to compare before and after drilling when you get a lesser-valued appraisal down the road.

 5. You would also be well advised to have a LICENSED/CERTIFIED HOME INSPECTOR check/document and report on (in a written report) the condition of your home – to include foundations, walls, ceilings, fireplaces, chimneys, walkways, windows, doors, everything – of ALL structures on your property.
 Things start moving when the oil & gas industry comes to town.
 After any shaking-up by seismic thumper trucks and/or explosive charges, they’re drilling and messing with the pressures underground… and underneath the foundation of your home and outbuildings.